2011 Article, updated January 2018

 Is there a problem with the legislation?

 Practitioners regularly advising on society and charitable trust issues will be aware of the inadequacy of the legislative framework for the governance and management of incorporated societies and charitable trusts.
 The Incorporated Societies Act 1908 is over a century old, and the Charitable Trusts Act 1957 was enacted more than five decades ago.
-Much has changed in that time, but little has been done to keep these statutes up-to-date, leading me to assert in the second article in this series “With the statutes providing for the incorporation of societies and charities being, respectively, over a century or over half a century old, there should be Parliamentary attention given to enacting minimum standards of governance required of voluntary sector entities.”
+Much has changed in that time, but little has been done to keep these statutes up-to-date, leading me to assert in an earlier article “With the statutes providing for the incorporation of societies and charities being, respectively, over a century or over half a century old, there should be Parliamentary attention given to enacting minimum standards of governance required of voluntary sector entities.”

 The Companies Act 1908 was replaced with the 1933, 1955, and 1993, and all of those statutes were themselves extensively amended many times, and there is much legislation applying to companies that is found in other statutes.
 In contrast, there have been just six Incorporated Societies Amendment Acts (1920, 1922, 1953, 1993, 2005 and 2010), and only three Charitable Trusts Amendment Acts (1993, 2007 and 2010).
-My last article highlighted the modest changes made last year, as well as mentioning that more could be done.
+My last article highlighted the modest changes made in 2010, as well as mentioning that more could be done.